redhat-developer/vscode-openshift-tools/USAGE_DATA.md

     * `strategy` - indicates whether the component was created from an existing local codebase, an existing git repository, or a template project
     * `component_type` - name of the devfile used
     * `starter_project` - name of the template project used for components created from a template project
-* `newComponentCopiedYaml` - sent when the "Copy YAML" button on the "Select Template Project" page is clicked, with the following properties:
+* `devfileSearchCopiedYaml` - sent when the "Copy YAML" button on the "Select Template Project" page is clicked, with the following properties:
     * `component_type` - name of the devfile whose YAML was copied
     * `starter_project` - name of the template project currently selected
-* `newComponentOpenProjectInBrowser` - sent when the "Open Project in Browser" button on the "Select Template Project" page is clicked, with the following properties:
+* `devfileSearchOpenProjectInBrowser` - sent when the "Open Project in Browser" button on the "Select Template Project" page is clicked, with the following properties:
     * `component_type` - name of the devfile whose YAML was copied
     * `starter_project` - name of the template project currently selected
 * `newComponentSelectStrategy` - sent when you pick between "Existing Local Code Base", "Existing Remote Git Repo", and "Template Project", with the following properties: